 You’ve got a kick-ass budget going on, your behind is covered by your emergency fund, now let’s talk investing.

 As you all know, I invest heavily in stocks.
+My portfolio can be found hERE.

 Here’s what I do – I continue saving and accumulating my wealth.
 I then wait for and seize any opportunities that present itself.
 I try to always have cash on hand.

 Of course, you may not want to invest in stocks.
-And that’s perfectly fine, you should invest in assets you KNOW and you’re comfortable with.
+And that’s perfectly fine, you should invest in securities you KNOW and you’re comfortable with.
 Just as long as you INVEST.
 Don’t leave your money lying around in FDs and what not because inflation is gonna take a bite out of it every single day.

 The 7 investment options in Malaysia can be found hERE.